xataio/agent/README.md

-# Aida, your AI expert in PostgreSQL
+# Xata Agent, your AI expert in PostgreSQL

 Hire me (for free, I'm open source) as your agentic AI PostgreSQL expert.
 I can: